dhrinch/Wizer-AT/README.md

 ## Running tests headlessly

 Tests can also be run headlessly, without opening the browser window, by executing command ```npm run cy:run:<env>``` in the command line interface, where ```<env>``` is an appropriate server environment (```stg``` for Staging, ```second``` for Secondary, ```prod``` for Production and ```dev``` for Dev environment).
 Tests' progress, execution time and summary will be shown in terminal window.
 For failed tests, Cypress will capture screenshots, which will be located in ```Cypress\screenshots``` in the project folder.

+To reduce test flakiness, failing tests will be retried 2 times both in UI and headless modes.